Take Control of Your Independence & Safety

 What’s the Difference Between a Shower Chair and Transfer Bench?

 One of the best things about grab bars is how easy they are to install.
-These bars can be attached with a drill to many surfaces including:
+Grab bars can be securely mounted using a drill to a variety of common surfaces, including:

 - Drywall